theNewDynamic/oregonsadventurecoast.com/content/blog/events-are-back-on-oregon-s-adventure-coast.md

 ### **Pack your masks and/or face coverings, even if you’re fully vaccinated.**

 Please be respectful if you’re asked to wear a face covering.
-Face coverings are [no longer required outdoors.](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le2288K.pdf) However, some local businesses and attractions in our region may still require visitors to wear a face covering indoors regardless of vaccination status, while others do not.
+Face coverings are required outdoors when social distancing is impossible to maintain.
+Oregon also now requires visitors to wear a face covering indoors regardless of vaccination status.
 According to [Travel Oregon’s latest guidelines](https://traveloregon.com/things-to-do/what-to-expect-at-oregon-destinations-during-covid-19/), “Some businesses and attractions are instead allowing fully vaccinated visitors to forgo a face covering, though they may require verification of vaccination status.” ( Note this is not a HIPAA violation.)
 Bring proof of your vaccination status and always carry a face covering with you, especially if you’d rather not show your vaccine card.”

 ### **Local restaurants and shops are open and ready for your business!**